 Sibes are extremely intelligent, but this does NOT mean they are obedient.
 Most Sibes have their own ideas of what they want to do well before you give them a command & they will be on their way to doing what they thought of first before even hearing your command.
 Siberians (like most Northern breeds) are difficult to make ‘come’ when they are called and are likely to turn to look at you after you throw a ball for them to fetch, and say, "you threw it, you pick it up."
 Experienced obedience people have made unbelievably well trained dogs out of Siberians because the breed is so smart, but the average dog lover makes too many mistakes in training this intelligent breed, so much so that the Siberian learns how to get his or her own way and teaches YOU to accept it.

-While we, as reputable, conscientious, quality breeders may have somewhat more expensive puppies, our investment and knowledge in the breed motivates us to produce healthier, more predictable Siberian Husky like puppies that we ourselves want to keep and that you will have the privilege to love…..
+While I, as a reputable, conscientious, quality breeder may have somewhat more expensive puppies, my investment and knowledge in the breed motivates me to produce healthier, more predictable Siberian Husky like puppies that I myself would want to keep and that you will have the privilege to love…..